 For more information, view the Beenleigh Town Square project page

-Council is now developing an implementation programme to facilitate delivery of the other key priority projects and overall objectives of the Beenleigh Town Centre Master Plan.
+On 17 October 2017, Council approved the Beenleigh Implementation Plan to guide planning and delivery of priority projects and programs in Beenleigh, which build upon the overall objectives of Beenleigh Town Centre Master Plan.